Brighton railway station: Passenger station

 The station site was extended for the opening of the Brighton Lewes and Hastings Railway on 8 June 1846 (which had been purchased by the L&BR in 1845).
 In July 1846, the L&BR merged with other railways to form the London, Brighton & South Coast Railway.

 Further extensions to the station occurred during the mid-19th century but only a limited number of additional platforms could be added because of the awkward sloping site.
 By the late 1870s the facilities were inadequate for the growing volume of traffic and so the existing platforms were lengthened to be able to accommodate two trains, and the three separate roofs were replaced by an overall roof during 1882/1883.

 The station has an impressive large double-spanned curved glass and iron roof covering all of the platforms, which was substantially renovated in 1999 and 2000.

 At the front of the station is a bus station.
+The station has six bus stops which are served by Brighton & Hove bus routes 1, 1A, N1, 5B, 6, 7, N7, 12, 12A, 12X, 13X, 14, 14C, 18, 24, 26, 27, 27B, 27C, 46, 48, 49, 55, 59 and 79.
 The station taxi rank is outside the rear of the station.
-A tunnel runs under the station which once provided an open-air cab run at a shallower gradient than Trafalgar Street outside, which had been the main approach to the station before the construction of Queen's Road (which was financially supported by the railway, and intended to improve access).
+A tunnel runs under the station which once provided an open-air cab run at a shallower gradient than Trafalgar Street outside, which had been the main approach to the station before the construction of Queen's Road (which was financially supported by the railway and intended to improve access).
 The cab run was covered (forming a tunnel) when the station above was extended over it on cast iron columns.
-The cab run remains in situ but has been sealed at the station end.
+The cab run remains in situ but has been sealed at the station end, with the sloped entrance infilled with concrete and used as a storage area.

 Help, a dog used to collect charitable donations, was displayed at the station following its death in 1891.

 Goods station and yard

 A goods station and yard was also constructed on the eastern side of the passenger station but on a site 30 ft due to the sloping site, which was initially accessed from the Shoreham line by a second tunnel under the passenger station.
 The tunnel entrance was filled in after new tracks were laid into the goods yard, but a portion of it was converted into offices during World War II, and these were in use until the early 21st century.
-A portion of the tunnel is still used by a local rifle club.
+A portion of the tunnel is still used by a local rifle club, with an entrance staircase accessible from platforms 6 and 7.
 The site of the goods yard has since been redeveloped, and much of it forms the New England Quarter.